CmndrSalamander/Wave-Function-Collapse/README.md

 # Wave-Function-Collapse

 Straight out of quantum mechanics, Wave Function Collapse is an algorithm for procedural generation of images.
-In this video (recorded over 3 live streams) I attempt the tiled model and explore a variety of solutions to the algorithm in JavaScript with p5.js.

 ![GIF animation of WFC algorithm](gifs/wfc.gif)